 Following in the role of Ducati, Yamaha has decided to withdraw its Official World Superbike Team at the end of the 2011 Championship, Yamaha Motor Europe (YMW) reported Monday.

+all factory efforts in the World Superbike Championship.
 Although withdrawing from the World Superbike Championship, Yamaha will continue the availability of road racing kit parts, known as YEC Racing kit parts, for its R1 and R6 production models for private teams entering at all racing levels.